Firstyear/prd-blog/blog_source/content/blog/2023-04-20-using_a_tpm_for_ssh_keys_on_opensuse_tumbleweed.md

 *NOTE* Be sure to perform these steps as your user - not as root!

-Initialise the tpm pkcs store - note the id in the output.
+Initialise the tpm PKCS11 store - note the id in the output.

     tpm2_ptool init
     # action: Created